 That suffering is a consequence of sin is easy to understand.
-But why does God let us suffer so much?
+But why does God allow us to suffer so much?
 If he truly loves us, would it not please him to minimize our hardships?

 The answer to these questions has five facets.